ANSSI-FR/lidi/README.md

 $ xdg-open _build/html/index.html
 ```

-The *developper* documentation can be built and opened by running:
+The *developer* documentation can be built and opened by running:

 ```
 $ cargo doc --document-private-items --no-deps --lib --open